ToshioCP/Gtk4-tutorial/gfm/sec5.md

 15       "He cut it, then there was a small cute baby girl in it. " 16       "The girl was shining faintly. "
-17       "He thought this baby girl is a gift from Heaven and took her home.\n" 18       "His wife was surprized at his tale. "
+17       "He thought this baby girl is a gift from Heaven and took her home.\n" 18       "His wife was surprized at his story. "
 19       "They were very happy because they had no children. " 20       ;
 21   win = gtk_application_window_new (GTK_APPLICATION (app));